Nancy-Nabacwa/Data_Science/README.md

    ## Queues
    A queue is an ordered list which follows the principle FIFO(First In First Out).
 Elements are inserted at the end/rear(enqueue) and deletion is performed at the head/front(dequeue)
    In this repo, methods of implementing queues are present. e.g. using lists, using two stacks etc.

+    ## Heaps
+   A Heap is a tree-based data structure commonly used to implement priority queues.
+There are two primary types of heaps: Min Heap and Max Heap